Syed Mohamad Syed Akil

 Syed Mohamad Syed Akil is a Malaysian international lawn bowler.

 Bowls career

 Syed Akil represented Malaysia at four consecutive Commonwealth Games in 1998, 2002, 2006 and 2010.
-He won the gold medal in the singles event event at the 2001 Southeast Asian Games in Kuala Lumpur.
+He won the gold medal in the singles event at the 2001 Southeast Asian Games in Kuala Lumpur.

 He won two bronze medals at the 2003 Asia Pacific Bowls Championships in Pine Rivers, Brisbane, Australia.